britishinfrance

 General enquiries - boncoeur@boncoeur47.fr

-Cancer Support France offers emotional and language support for English speakers in France affected by cancer.
-Our free, confidential support is offered on a one to one basis by our trained volunteers for the patient, carers or those close to them.
-Our local associations can offer support that may be face-to-face, or remotely by telephone, e-mail or other secure means.
+Cancer Support France has been supporting English-speakers in France who are touched by cancer since 2002.
+Free, confidential, emotional and linguistic support is offered on a one-to-one basis by our trained volunteers for the patient, their carers or loved ones.
+With a network of 14 local associations, we can offer support face-to-face or remotely by telephone, e-mail or other secure means.

 National help-line: 0800 240 200